Podcast discovery: optimizing for search engines and podcast apps and directories

 Title

 The title of the podcast is key to discoverability in search engines and podcast apps.
-Your title should be:
+Your title should be:- Compelling and interesting

 - Clear and descriptive